5 Event Trends in 2017 You Need to Know About

 And in Endless Entertainment’s 2017 Event Trends That Will Grant Your Events An Edge Next Year, they discuss the “pop up” event venue trend.
 “Aside from using new venues, organizers are also getting into the ‘pop-up’ event bandwagon.
 This is the use of an unlikely place that has been remodeled to fit the brand or event’s message.
 These events are usually announced shortly before they begin, tapping into the surprise factor.
 The old, familiar, unsuspecting place is then found to have been transformed into an experiential location, to the delight of the audience.”

-These are just five of the many predicted 2017 trends for the event industry.
+These are just five of the many predicted even trends in 2017 for the event and party rental industry.
 Are you ready to start incorporating them into your upcoming events?
 Do you want to push some boundaries?
 Stuart Event Rentals is ready and able to take on whatever you have to throw at us.
 Bring it on.